moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-24/src/main.rs}}
 ```

-<span class="caption">Listing 18-24: Matching only the first and last values in
+<span class="caption">Llistat 18-24: Matching only the first and last values in
 a tuple and ignoring all other values</span>

 In this code, the first and last value are matched with `first` and `last`.
 The